ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 ### Smearing

-The definition of the DOS can also be represented as a sum over an infinite amount of k-points that sample the first Brillouin zone ($\mathrm{BZ}$):

-$$
-\mathrm{DOS}(E) = \sum_{n} \sum^\infty_{\mathbf{k}\in \mathrm{BZ}}  \delta(E -
-\epsilon_{n\mathbf{k}}) \Delta \mathbf{k}.
-$$

-However, since we can only have a finite sampling of the Brillouin zone, in pratice, interpolation (or, smearing) of the $\delta$ function is used to artifically include some contributions from k-points that we missed.
+To evaluate the equation for the DOS of a crystal numerically, we have to replace the delta-functions by functions with a finite width, such as a Gaussian (otherwise the DOS will always look like a set of sharp peaks).
+This is called "smearing".

 <figure markdown="span">
   ![Delta](./assets/delta.svg)
 </figure>

-While this scheme is quite fast and straight-forward, you'll need to tune the broadening energy so that your calculated density of states is smooth in the correct way:
+The width of the Gaussian is a parameter that needs to be tuned to ensure that a physically meaningful result is obtained:

-- If you use too large a broadening, you may smear out important features.
+- If the broadening is too large, you may smear out important features of the DOS.
-- If you use too small a broadening you may introduce spurious features and your density of states plot will look very bumpy/spikey.
+- If the broadening is too small, you will see some unphysical peaks in the DOS and it will look very spikey.
-- In principle you would want the smearing to be comparable to the **typical change in energy of a state from a k-point to its neighbours**.
-In practice though it's easiest to just try different values until it looks right.
+- In principle you want the smearing to be comparable to the **typical difference of Kohn-Sham energies at neighboring k-points**.
+In practice, however, it is often easier to just try different values for the broadening until the DOS looks physically meaningful.

 ??? note "Tetrahedron Method"
-    The other way to interpolate is to use the so-called tetrahedron method.
-    Essentially this corresponds to doing a three dimensional linear interpolation from a regular grid of values.
-This calculation can be noticeably slower than using a broadening but there is no need to to worry about using the correct smearing.
-The density of states will simply become more finely featured as you increase the density of the k-point grid in the non-self-consistent calculation.
+    Another way to obtained an accurate DOS is to linearly interpolate the calculated Kohn-Sham energies using the so-called tetrahedron method.
+Such a calculation is noticeably slower than using a broadening but there is no need to to worry about using the correct smearing.
+Your only convergence parameter is the fineness of the k-point grid you use which determines how accurate the interpolation is.

-    It's important to note that in a real measurement of the density of states of a system, there is an implicit broadening that comes from
+    It's important to note that in a real measurement of the density of states of material (for example, using photoemission spectroscopy), there is always some broadening coming from

-      1. Electron-phonon coupling: the states are not simply at a fixed energy, but will have some distribution as the atoms vibrate.
+      1. Electron-phonon coupling: since the atoms in a real material vibrate around their equilibrium positions, the energies of the electronic states will be smeared out.

-      2. Any measurement probe will have a finite energy width associated with it, which will limit how finely it can resolve density of states features.
+      2. Any measurement apparatus will have a finite energy resolution which will further broaden the measured DOS.

-    So while tetrahedron may seem the more accurate approach, you shouldn't necessarily think of it as a more correct representation of a real system.

 ### Calculating the DOS
 In a similar way to the electronic band structure, we produce the density of